TetherIA/aero-open-sdk/README.md

     pip install --upgrade pip
     ```

-On Windows, if you see error like "pip is not recognized", use the recommended `py` launcher:
+On Windows, if you see error like "pip is not recognized", use the `py` launcher command instead:

     ```bash
     py -m pip install --upgrade pip